Mixermachine/setup-freedom-e300-on-arty-A7/README.md

 Download the newest version of IntelliJ from https://www.jetbrains.com/idea/download/#section=linux
 The Community version is sufficient.
-Unpack it to /home/*user*/IntelliJ/ and run it with ~/IntelliJ/*version_root*/bin/idea.sh In the install process select the option to install Scala.
+Unpack it to /home/*user*/IntelliJ/ and run it with ~/IntelliJ/*version_root*/bin/idea.sh In the install process select the option to install Scala (can also be done later, hit CTRL+A and type sbt.
+Options to enable sbt will show up).
 Import the folder ~/riscv/freedom and select SBT as build tool.
-If asked for the compilation tool, select the sbt shell.
+If you are asked for the compilation tool, select the sbt shell.
 After the project has been imported, you need to change the Scala cross-compile version, else the project won't build.
 Enter the following into the sbt shell in IntelliJ
 ```++2.12.4```